0xc7er/DCTool/README.md

 # DCTool
 A Simple Multi-tool Created With C# , U Can Send Webhooks....
 # How To Use
-Open DCT.exe and type your option ,
+Open OCT.exe and type your option ,
 Exemple :
 --> If you want to send a webhook in your server , Just Type '1' and your Webhook Link and type you message --> You can also check status of a member in your server....